Tunisia Population Pyramid (2025)

 What are the economic implications of Tunisia's demographics?

 Tunisia's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 66.5% of the population in working ages, the country has abundant labor force potential supporting economic expansion.
 The dependency ratio of 50.4 means each working person supports 0.5 dependents, requiring substantial resources for dependent care.
-Smaller youth cohorts allow focus on education quality and skill development.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Tunisia.

 economic